Nämä tiedot koskevat vain alkuperäistä kurssinäkymää. Oppilaitoksesi määrittää, mitkä työkalut ovat käytettävissä.

 When you allow multiple attempts, you may not need to grade all of them.
 The Needs Grading page automatically displays only the attempts that need grading based on which attempt you chose to grade—first or last.

 You can choose to display all of the attempts from each student or group.
 Select the check box for Show attempts that don't contribute to user's grade and then select Go.
 The total number of items you need to grade increases to include the previously hidden attempts.
+When you change the setting, Learn will remember the preference in all your sessions and courses.

 You won't see the "Show attempts that don't contribute to user's grade" check box if your institution uses an older version of Blackboard Learn.